 Clinical Trials Search

-A Phase 2, Multicenter, Single-arm Study to Assess the Safety, Feasibility, and Efficacy of Cell Transfer Therapy Using Autologous Tumor Infiltrating Lymphocytes (LN-144) Followed by IL-2 for Treatment of Metastatic Melanoma
+A Phase 2, Multicenter Study to Assess the Efficacy and Safety of Autologous Tumor Infiltrating Lymphocytes (LN-144) for Treatment of Patients with Metastatic Melanoma

 The purpose of this study is to find out if an investigational product called LN-144 is safe to give to patients with metastatic melanoma and if processing tumors to obtain cells in a central lab works.
 LN-144 is also called "tumor infiltrating lymphocytes" (TIL).